My sports roots

 Creating online content

 In 2018, I brought together everything I have learned to create my sports vlog, Sam’s Sports Stories.
 In this YouTube show, I visit various Dutch athletes.
 We take a look behind the scenes, get to know the athlete and, in some cases, I train with them.
-For me, it's a super nice challenge to create beautiful content with just a vlogging camera and editing software.

 Together with sports journalist colleague, Barbara Barend, I produce and host the Power Women Podcast.
 For this show, we sit down with female (ex)athletes to talk about their careers and lives.